EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

     `/safe_data/PROJECT_SUBDIRECTORY` is **not** available on TRE-level back-ends (e.g., the Superdome Flex).
 For these, you will need to stage your data to the TRE-level back-end following your project- and safe haven-specific processes for the use of TRE-level services.

+!!!
+Tip

+    If you have a number of `outputs-NUMBER` or `scratch-NUMBER` directories, then use 'Modified at' values in the [File Manager](./files.md) or `ls -l` on the back-end to identify those corresponding to your most recent job.

 ### Troubleshooting: 'Cannot open project data: /safe_data/cannot_determine_project_from_groups'

 If your project cannot be inferred from your user group or there is no subdirectory of `/safe_data/` for your project group, and you are not using a `$HOME/safe_data/` directory, then the job running the container will fail.